oVirt/ovirt-site/source/tutorial/crashcourse.html.md

         api.ready();

     </script>
     </body>
     </html>

-We moved plugin code to HTML `body` due to Modernizr usage, but other than that, it's pretty much straight-forward. `UiInit` callback performs HTML5 feature detection and calls `openDialog` if successful. `api.showDialog` takes care of opening new modal dialog with content loaded from the given URL.
-Notice that the URL points to game's `index.html` under `/usr/share/ovirt-engine/ui-plugins/space-shooter-resources/game/` directory.
+The code is pretty much straight-forward. `UiInit` callback performs HTML5 feature detection and calls `openDialog` if successful. `api.showDialog` takes care of opening new modal dialog with content loaded from the given URL.
+Notice that the URL points to game's `index.html` served from `/usr/share/ovirt-engine/ui-plugins/space-shooter-resources/game` directory.

 Reload WebAdmin in your browser, log in and see what happens!
 Don't spend too much time playing the game, though.